Ofir172/Reeco---Ofir-Cohen/README.md

 # 🛒 Sysco Product Scraper

-A Python script for extracting product data from Sysco's GraphQL API, covering **all categories**.
+A Python script that extracts all products from Sysco’s catalog using a GraphQL API, covering every category.
-The scraper collects and organizes approximately **8,000 products** into a clean and structured **CSV file** with detailed product attributes.
+The data is organized into a clean, structured **CSV file** containing **8,000+ products** with detailed attributes.

 **Note:** All data in this project was collected for an account based in **Oregon, ZIP code 97015**.
 >---